 Water Rights Ownership.

 i.
+These Covenants reserve 960 acre-feet of Dawson aquifer water, 610 acre-feet of Arapahoe aquifer water, and 380 acre-feet of Laramie-Fox Hills aquifer water for the purpose of satisfying El Paso County’s 300-year water supply requirement for the Subdivision.
+Said amounts shall be split evenly between Lots 1 and 2 in the subdivision.
 Declarants will transfer and assign to each Lot Owner their portion of all right, title and interest in the Augmentation Plan and water rights thereunder.
 Those water rights assigned include ground water in the nontributary Arapahoe (at least 610 acre-feet total) and Laramie-Fox Hills aquifers (entire 380 acre-feet total) of the Denver Basin, as adjudicated in the Augmentation Plan, and as reserved for replacement of any injurious post-pumping depletions.

 ii.
-Declarants will transfer and assign to each Lot Owner a proportionate prorata-per-acre interest in the not-nontributary Dawson aquifer as adjudicated in the Water Decree as the physical source of supply for each Lot.
+Declarants will transfer and assign to the owner of Lot 1 interest in 480 acre feet of the not-nontributary Dawson aquifer as adjudicated in the Water Decree as the physical source of supply for Lot 1.
+The remaining Dawson aquifer water shall be retained for Lot 2, with 480 acre-feet reserved pursuant to these Covenants.
 The Dawson aquifer well on each Lot shall be augmented per the Augmentation Plan as administered by the Lot Owners.

 iii.
 The Declarants will further assign to each Lot Owner all obligations and responsibilities for compliance with the Augmentation Plan, including monitoring, accounting and reporting obligations.
 By this assignment to the Lot Owners, the Declarants are relieved of any and all responsibilities and obligations for the administration, enforcement and operation of the Augmentation Plan, except where the Declarants retain ownership of any Lot.
 Such conveyance shall be subject to the obligations and responsibilities of the Augmentation Plan and said water rights may not be separately assigned, transferred or encumbered by the Lot owners.
 The Lot Owners shall maintain such obligations and responsibilities in perpetuity, unless relieved of such augmentation responsibilities by decree of the Water Court, or properly entered administrative relief.

 iv.
-Each Lot Owner’s water rights in the not-nontributary Dawson aquifer underlying their respective Lot shall remain subject to the Augmentation Plan, and shall transfer automatically upon the transfer of title to each Lot as an appurtenance, including the transfer by the Declarants to the initial owner of a Lot, whether or not separately deeded.
+The water rights referenced herein shall be explicitly conveyed; however, if a successor lot owner fails to explicitly convey the water rights, such water rights shall be intended to be conveyed pursuant to the appurtenance clause in any deed conveying said lot, whether or not Findings of Fact, Conclusions of Law, Ruling of Referee and Decree in District Court Case No. 20CW3077 and the water rights therein are specifically referenced in such deed.
+The water rights so conveyed shall be appurtenant to the lot with which they are conveyed, shall not be separated from the transfer of title to the land, and shall not be separately conveyed, sold, traded, bartered, assigned or encumbered in whole or in part for any other purpose.
+Such conveyance shall be by special warranty deed, but there shall be no warranty as to the quantity or quality of water conveyed, only as to the title.”
+Each Lot Owner’s water rights in the not-nontributary Dawson aquifer underlying their respective Lot shall remain subject to the Augmentation Plan.
 The ground water rights in the Dawson aquifer subject to the Augmentation Plan cannot and shall not be severable from each respective Lot, and each Lot Owner covenants that it cannot sell or transfer such ground water rights to any party separate from the conveyance of the Lot.